Local Leaders Weigh In: How They're Supporting Local Businesses

 by Shylo Bisnett, on December 15, 2020 at 12:44 PM

-Recently, we polled our Local Leaders Roundtable about what these smart municipal leaders were doing to support small businesses during this time of unprecedented financial strain.
+Recently, we polled our Local Leaders Roundtable about what these smart local leaders were doing to support small businesses during this time of unprecedented financial strain.
 In dozens of responses, we came away inspired by the creativity, resolve, and empathy of these leaders from communities large and small, all across the United States.

 Nearly every single respondent mentioned their government’s financial programs for local businesses.
 These lifeline programs likely saved many small businesses, most often—but not always—funded through federal dollars.

 - In Centre County, Pennsylvania, Commissioner Mark Higgins told us about how the small-business support program there assisted 420 local businesses by dispersing sizable grants totaling $5.5 million.
 “Although we are a medium-sized county,” says Higgins, “this one of the largest small-business grants in the state of Pennsylvania, both in terms of dollars and the number of recipients.”